-5.4 Multiplication ()
+4.4 Multiplication ()

-The standard multiplication operator differs for variables with type array and matrix.
-For arrays, performs element-by-element multiplication and so inputs must be broadcastable.
-For matrices, is matrix multiplication as defined by linear algebra, and there is no broadcasting.
+The standard multiplication operator, , performs element-by-element multiplication and so inputs must be broadcastable.

-5.5 Matrix Multiplication (@)
+4.5 Matrix Multiplication (@)

 The matrix multiplication operator @ was introduced in Python 3.5.
 It can only be used to two arrays and cannot be used to multiply an array and a scalar.
 If x is N by M and y is K by L and both are non-scalar matrices, x @ y requires M = K. Similarly, y @ x requires L = N. When x and y are both arrays, z = x @ y produces an array with $z{ij} = \sum{k=1}^{M} x{ik} y{kj}$.
 Notes: The rules for @ conform to the standard rules of matrix multiplication except that scalar multiplication is not allowed.
-Multiplying an array by a scalar requires using or dot. x @ y is identical to x.dot(y) or np.dot(x, y).
-Since @ is not available in Python 2.7 or Python 3.4 or earlier, dot must be used.
+Multiplying an array by a scalar requires using or dot. x @ y is identical to x.dot (y) or np.dot (x, y).